Username:

 PAS (Preliminary Alcohol Screening) Test

-A P.A.S. or “Preliminary Alcohol Screening” test is a breath test to determine blood alcohol content (BAC) levels.
+A P.A.S. or “Preliminary Alcohol Screening” test is a breath test to help the officer decide whether to arrest you for DUI.
 Per California Vehicle Code §23612, you are not required to submit to a Preliminary Alcohol Screening (PAS) test, even if requested to do so by an officer.

 Probable Cause

-In order to stop or detain you for a California DUI, an officer must have a reasonable suspicion (“probable cause”) that criminal activity such as drunk driving is or was taking place.
+In order to stop or detain you, an officer must have a reasonable suspicion that criminal activity is taking place.
 The Fourth Amendment to the Constitution prohibits unreasonable searches and seizures.
 And per landmark Supreme Court case Terry v.
-Ohio (1968), an officer must provide "specific articulable facts" that a crime is or was taking place before s/he can initiate a traffic stop.
+Ohio (1968), an officer must provide “specific articulable facts” that a crime is or was taking place before s/he can initiate a traffic stop.
+DUI checkpoints in Los Angeles can be a violation of probable cause, and many DUI defense attorneys can help protect you if you’ve been charged as a result of entering a Los Angeles DUI checkpoint.

 Probation

-In California, when you are convicted of a crime such as DUI, the judge may suspend part or all of your jail sentence, and instead place you on probation.
-Some grants of probation are unsupervised, others involve reporting to a probation officer.
-The judge can place conditions on your probation such as remaining employed, abstaining from illegal behavior, and/or following a probation officer’s orders.
+In California, when you are convicted of a crime such as DUI, the judge will place you on probation.
 Jail time may be reinstated if it is found that the terms of probation have been violated.

-In California, a provisional license typically takes away certain driving privileges.
-In regards to a DUI, a provisional or restricted drivers license might be granted to someone to drive to and from work only, or to and from a court-ordered DUI program only.
+In regards to a DUI, a restricted driver’s license might be granted to someone to drive to and from work and to and from a court-ordered DUI program only.
+If you’ve been charged and your license has been suspended, your DUI lawyer may be able to help you obtain a restricted license so that you can continue to drive to work.

-These roadblocks are set up by law enforcement officers at a particular location for a certain time period, usually late at night or early in the morning on weekends, to randomly stop vehicles to investigate drivers for possible DUI.
-If the officer believes the driver is intoxicated, a detailed investigation follows, the same as if they would have stopped you driving down the road.
+Los Angeles DUI checkpoint roadblocks are set up by law enforcement officers at a particular location for a certain time period, usually late at night or early in the morning on weekends, to randomly stop vehicles to investigate drivers for possible DUI and valid license checks.
+If the officer believes the driver may be intoxicated, an investigation follows, the same as if they would have stopped you driving for some violation of law.

 Urine Test

-A laboratory chemical test of a DUI suspect’s urine to determine the suspect’s blood alcohol (BAC) level.
+A laboratory chemical test of a DUI suspect’s urine to estimate the suspect’s blood alcohol (BAC) level.
 Tests can be inaccurate because of the mixing of higher alcohol level urine from earlier with lower alcohol level urine closer to the time the driver is pulled over, thus giving an artificially high reading.
+If you’ve submitted to a urine test related to your DUI charges, make sure you hire the best DUI attorney in Los Angeles who knows how to defend you.